Vacuum muon decay and interaction with laser pulses

-\emph{Conclusion --} We have shown how muon decay can be significantly influenced by interaction with a laser pulse of finite extent.
+\emph{Conclusion --} We have shown how muon decay can be significantly influenced by interaction with a laser pulse modelled as a plane wave of finite extent.
 Interactions with the electron and muon that involve zero \emph{net} momentum change (for example absorbing and emitting the same number of laser photons) result in an interference with the standard vacuum decay channel.
 This interference of histories between the muon decaying with or without interacting with the laser pulse can modify the emitted electron momentum spectrum and increase the muon lifetime by up to a factor 2.
 Because it depends on the muon being able to decay outside the laser pulse, this mechanism circumvents well-known limitations for manipulating electroweak processes with strong electromagnetic fields as it requires neither a large strong-field parameter nor a large intensity; indeed the effect can be demonstrated in weak fields.
 This work focussed on muon decay but the same arguments clearly apply more generally to electroweak decays involving electromagnetic charges.
 All-optical experiments are using high-$Z$ solid targets to create charged pions and muons in the lab \cite{Schumaker:2018noe,Zhang:2024axy,Calvin:2025huk}; future work could involve using a weaker secondary laser to investigate the effect on the number of electroweak decays via the mechanism outlined here.
+This could be supported by improved modelling that includes the localised nature of the interaction point in collisions with focussed laser pulses.